Neural Distributed Source Coding: Neural Distributed Source Coding

-\textbf{Why VQ-VAE? } Although much of the existing literature has focused on VAEs as the backbone for neural compression \citep{balle2017endtoend,theis2017lossy,balle2018variational,minnen2018joint,balle2021nonlinear}, we intentionally chose VQ-VAE instead for a few reasons.
-First, VQ-VAE offers an explicit control over the rate through the latent dimension and codebook size -- unlike VAEs for which we can only estimate the rate after training the model.
-VQ-VAE also guarantees an upper bound on the resulting rate regardless of the input, which is often desired in practice (e.g. communication channel with strict bandwidth limit).
+Although much of the existing literature has focused on VAEs as the backbone for neural compression \cite{balle2017endtoend,theis2017lossy,balle2018variational,minnen2018joint,balle2021nonlinear}, we intentionally chose VQ-VAE instead for a few reasons.
+First, VQ-VAE offers explicit control over the rate through the latent dimension and codebook size -- unlike VAEs, for which we can only estimate the rate after training the model.
+VQ-VAE also guarantees an upper bound on the resulting rate regardless of the input, which is often desired in practice (e.g., a communication channel with a strict maximum bandwidth limit).
+Finally, a rate improvement can be achieved for a trained VQ-VAE by fitting a latent prior model to the VQ-VAE's discrete latent space; we demonstrate such a rate improvement in \cref{fig:kitti_bpp_psnr}.
 The downside of using a VQ-VAE is that training is less stable than a VAE, but this did not pose much issue during our experiments.
+These stability issues are remedied through the use of the commitment loss term and the EMA codebook updates, which we discuss further in \cref{sec:train_obj}.